 There are a lot of unsafe canning recipes still out there on the internet, and recipes claiming to be safe, that aren't.
 For tested and approved canning recipes, check out the National Center for Home Preservation.

-How to make Instant Pot apple pie filling
+Check out how to make Instant Pot apple pie filling with these simple step-by-step instructions:

 More great recipes to try